Hello, and welcome to the official City on a Hill Press website. We’re glad you’re here. Please, come on in, pull up a chair, and let’s chat.

 And What if I Break the Rules?

-Well, why do you have to ask that?
-We have such high hopes for you … we know you’d never dream of breaking the Code … Right?
-Well, to put it simply, we make decisions on a case-by-case basis, keeping in mind the simple rule that commenting on our site is ultimately a privilege.
+We make decisions on a case-by-case basis, keeping in mind the simple rule that commenting on our site is ultimately a privilege.
 Unless you do something way out of bounds, we’ll give you a warning when you break the rules, and/or remove the offending comment.
 If you do post something way out of bounds, or you choose to ignore warnings from the mods, you’ll likely end up losing all commenting privileges.

 And the Last Rule…